sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-29-regular-expression-intro.md

 gh-badge: [star,follow]
 comments: true
 ---
 In this article, we are going to learn basic Regular Expression.

+### Why Regular Expression(Regix)
 Regular expression is one of the daily necessary items for a developer as well as tester.
 My focus will be on how to cover both side.
 I personally use regular expression
-1. Jmeter , for extracting information from response data
+- Jmeter, Gatling, Load Runner for extracting information from response data/headers/cookie/url
-2. Data Scraping, for extracting information from any HTML/CSS/XML element
+- Data Scraping, for extracting information from any HTML/CSS/XML element
-3. Selenium webdriver, for finding element
+- Selenium webdriver, for finding element
-4. Robotium, for finding element
+- Robotium, for finding element
-5. Genie, For finding element.
+- Genie, For finding element.
+- NodePadd++ to modify regix based information.

 So, my focus will be the basic terms and examples which are used by me.